enzuru/.emacs.d/README.md

 These are less powerful commands, mostly functions.

-- `C-x C-c(ounsel)` let’s me search for a word at point in a project.
+- `C-x C-c(onsult)` let’s me search for a word at point in a project.
 - `C-x C-d(ocumentation)` let’s me search online documentation.
 - `C-x C-f(ile)` finds a file.
 - `C-x C-m(eta)` let’s me run an Emacs function.